Skip to main content

 Military veterans*

-Recordings are not intended to replace or substitute for attending lectures synchronously, but I recognize that some students will miss the lecture on some days.
+Recordings are not intended to replace or substitute for attending lectures synchronously, but I recognize that some students will miss lecture on some days.
 For this reason, recordings of each synchronous class/lecture will be available shortly after each class.
 I use <MS Teams or WebEx> to record class lectures.
 As soon as links are available, I will post these <identify where students can access recordings (i.e., Blackboard)>.
 If you miss a class meeting for any reason, make sure to get the notes from a peer who attended and watch the recordings.
 Enrollment in this course indicates your consent to audio and video recording for educational purposes related to this course.

 Students who are caregivers*

-Writing center
+Writing Center

 The CMU Writing Center is a free online service for all CMU students, providing help with grammar, citations, bibliographies, drafts, and editing of academic papers.
 Suggestions and feedback are typically provided within two business days.
-For additional information and to submit work, visit the CMU Writing Center website
+For additional information and to submit work, visit The CMU Writing Center website.

 * Members of the Multicultural, Diversity, and Education Council (MDEC) academic senate committee created these statements in partnership with various campus offices after different student subpopulations voiced the importance of supportive and inclusive syllabus statements through the ongoing Hearing Diverse Voices panel series.